codecrafters-io/build-your-own-redis/stage_descriptions/sorted-sets-06-kn4.md

 > ZADD zset_key 50.3 zset_member4 (Expecting ":1\r\n")
 ```

-It will check the number of elements in the zset using the `ZCARD` command.
+It will check the number of elements in the sorted set using the `ZCARD` command.
 ```bash
 $ redis-cli ZCARD zset_key (Expecting ":4\r\n")
 ```